modmore/docs/en/01_Commerce/v1/50_Modules/Address_Validation/EUVat_Validator.md

 The EU VAT Validator module can be used to accept and validate EU VAT Registration Numbers as well as VAT Registration Numbers in the United Kingdom.
 This talks directly to the official [VIES Web Service from the European Union](http://ec.europa.eu/taxation_customs/vies/).
 As of Commerce v1.2.0-rc3, United Kingdom registration numbers are validated against the [HMRC VAT Registration API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-registered-companies-api/1.0) and validation against VIES will no longer work.

 When combined with the [EUVat module](../Taxes/EUVat) this can be used for the _Reverse Charge_ mechanism.
 See the EUVat documention for more information about that.

 [TOC]

 ## Properties

 For validation of VAT numbers in the European Union, no properties are needed.

-For validation of VAT numbers in the United Kingdom, you will need to authenticate with the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation), and provide the following credentials in the module:
+For validation of VAT numbers in the United Kingdom, Commerce 1.2.0-rc3 required authentication with the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation), while v1.2.0-rc4 allows unauthenticated access to the HMRC API.
+It is strongly recommended to use at least v1.2.0-rc4 to avoid the need for authentication as described in the section at the bottom of this page.

-- Client ID
-- Client Secret
-- If you've provided sandbox credentials and want to verify the integration with [fake verification numbers](https://github.com/hmrc/vat-registered-companies-api/tree/master/public/api/conf/1.0/test-data), enable the _Use Sandbox_ property.

-See the section at the bottom of this page on how to get set up with a HMRC account and generationg your credentials.

 ## Template Changes